Pekka Rinne: Personal life

 Rinne is the son of Jukka and Helena Rinne, and he has two sisters, Anna and Päivi.
 As a child, Rinne idolized John Vanbiesbrouck.

 Rinne was engaged to The Voice of Finland contestant Kirsi Lehtosaari in April 2013.
 Lehtosaari reported in engagement announcements that living in a music city like Nashville helped her aspiration to become a pop star.
 She planned to continue her music interests in Nashville until the end of Rinne's NHL career.
 Rinne, likewise, planned to return to Finland after his retirement.
 However, their engagement was called off around July 2015.

-Rinne has one son, Paulus, with his fiancée, Erika.
+Rinne has two sons with his fiancée, Erika.